Xzotl42/arm5e-compendia/README.md

 ### Usage for the mundane

+_Note_ : This way is now obsolete as the module is now a mandatory dependency to the system, it will be installed automatically.

 Install it as another module in Foundry VTT using the manifest link below, it will contain all the compendia the system has/use to have.

 Manifest link